dmitrikotov/SeuratOverlay/README.md

 grid_size: Grid size (n x n) for the 2D kernel density estimation.
 Default is 100.
 Higher values yield smoother contours.

 merge_threshold: Proximity threshold scaled as a fraction of the coordinate span (Dim 1 + Dim 2) below which separate segments of the same cluster are merged.
 Default is 0.08 (8 percent).
 Increase this value to merge segments that are further apart.

+raster: Whether to rasterize points in the Seurat FeaturePlot.
+Default is FALSE.

+slot: Expression slot to pull data from (e.g., "data", "counts").
+Default is "data".

+assay: Specific assay to pull feature data from.
+Default is NULL.

+largest_boundary_only: If TRUE, retains and plots only the largest boundary polygon (by enclosed area) for each cluster with identical cluster names.
+Default is FALSE.
 ```